 Queen Nitocris was an Egyptian pharaoh who ruled during the 6th dynasty.
-She was also known by other names like Nitiqret and Nitokris, Neterkare or Nitikrty.
+Names like Nitiqret and Nitokris, Neterkare, or Nitikrty also knew her.
 The meaning of her name is "The soul of the Re is Divine."
 She ruled in ancient Egypt at the end of the old kingdom.
+Much remains unknown about Queen Nitocris since scholars could not find archeological remains that could help us learn more.
+The available information on her is only through Manetho, the Turin Canon, and Herodotus.

 Queen Nitocris' Husband